yeldiRium/nix-config/README.md

 5. Run `nixos-rebuild switch --flake ~/querbeet/workspace/nix-config#wsl --impure`
 6. Restart WSL to be sure
 7. Optional: If you want to use commit signing, import your private key

+## Assumed filesystem

+Some parts of this config assume certain paths are present in the system, because that is how I structure my systems.
+These paths are:

+- ~/querbeet/nextcloud
+- ~/querbeet/stuff/temp
+- ~/querbeet/workspace/ledger
+- ~/querbeet/workspace/nix-config
+- ~/querbeet/workspace/obsidian
+- ~/querbeet/workspace/private/qmk_firmware
+- ~/querbeet/workspace/vendor